-Accessory Structure means a structure which is: 1) detached from and clearly incidental and subordinate to the principal use or structure on a lot, 2) located on the same lot as the principal structure or use, 3) clearly and customarily related to the principal structure or use, and 4) only used for vehicle parking, storage, or primarily building access.
+A structure which is:

+- A. Detached from and clearly incidental and subordinate to the principal use or structure on a lot; - B. Located on the same lot as the principal structure or use; - C. Clearly and customarily related to the principal structure or use; and

+D. Only used for vehicle parking, storage, or primarily building access.
 Examples include garages, garden and tool sheds, and playhouses.